gustavopinto/gustavopinto.github.com/blog/_posts/2018-01-09-a-call-for-good-figures-in-research-papers.md

 ---
 layout: single
 title: A call for good figures in research papers
-subtitle: Take care of your figures
+excerpt: Take care of your figures
 year: 2018
 month: 1
 day: 9